lucapette/website/content/writing/my-programming-principles.md

 ### Write the code you'd like to use

-I can't find the original reference but I'm relatively sure this principle too was inspired by Kent Beck.
-It works well when I get stuck because I have no code to start from.
-It's the proverbial blank page I'm looking at.
-So I have all kind of questions about how the API of the new module should look like, which data structures I should rely on, what types should I expose, and so on.
+I can't find the original reference but I'm pretty sure this principle too was inspired by Kent Beck.

+This idea works well for me when I get stuck on blank pages.
+I have so many questions about the API of the new module I'm writing, which data structures I should rely on internally, what types should I expose, and so on.
 It can get so overwhelming I just get stuck.

 That's where I take a deep breath and ask myself: how do I want to use this code?
 Here's what I do: